ByAUJay

 2. Ensure Privacy & Data Minimization

-- Implement privacy-preserving protocols like ZKPs.
+- Use privacy-preserving protocols such as ZKPs.

 3. Facilitate Seamless User Experience